This course is due to run next in June 2023, with applications set to open in February 2023. Please check back later for details on how to apply.

 - You can work at your own pace and access materials 24 hours a day.

-- The course materials will be available from 6am on the first Monday of the course and your assignments will be due in at 3pm on the final Friday.
+- The course materials will be available from 6am on the first Monday of the course and your assignments will be due in at 3pm on the final day of the course.

 - You should aim to spend the first two weeks of the course working through the modules, reading the online lectures, textbooks and papers, and undertaking the online activities and quizzes associated with each module.

-- In weeks three and four you will complete a scientific report.
+- In weeks three and four you'll complete a scientific report.

-- You should expect to spend between 18 and 37.5 hours a week on this course to successfully complete it.
+- You should expect to spend between 18 and 37.5 hours per week on this course in order to successfully complete it.

-During your course you'll have access to the University library’s electronic books and journals, and study support services.
+During your course, you'll have access to the University library’s electronic books and journals, as well as study support services.